Customer Loyalty vs. Brand Loyalty

 During the holiday sales season, you probably ran discounts, promotions, and other offers to entice on-the-fence customers and bargain hunters to make a purchase.
 This likely generated new customers, but how do you prevent these discount-seekers from being one-off buyers?

-Here are four strategies to help you convert bargain hunters into loyal customers.
+Let's go over six strategies to help you convert bargain hunters into loyal customers.

 Site visitors and one-time purchasers are a highly engaged audience.
 It’s their digital way of raising their hand and telling you, “I might be interested in buying (or buying again)!”
 Use these retargeting strategies to bring these customers back to your site: from just browsing to ultimately buying.